terser/html-minifier-terser/README.md

 Input markup (e.g., `<p id="">foo`) → Internal representation of markup in a form of tree (e.g., `{ tag: "p", attr: "id", children: ["foo"] }`) → Transformation of internal representation (e.g., removal of `id` attribute) → Output of resulting markup (e.g., `<p>foo</p>`)

-HTML Minifier can’t know that original markup was only half of the tree; it does its best to try to parse it as a full tree, and it loses information about tree being malformed or partial in the beginning.
-As a result, it can’t create a partial/malformed tree at the time of the output.
+HTML Minifier can’t know that the original markup represented only part of the tree.
+It parses a complete tree and, in doing so, loses information about the input being malformed or partial.
+As a result, it can’t emit a partial or malformed tree.

 To validate HTML markup, use [the W3C validator](https://validator.w3.org/) or one of [several validator packages](https://meiert.com/blog/html-validator-packages/).